 1. Update the Ceph daemons¶

-As with upgrading Rook, you must now wait for the upgrade to complete.
+As with upgrading Rook, now wait for the upgrade to complete.
 Status can be determined in a similar way to the Rook upgrade as well.

 Confirm the upgrade is completed when the versions are all on the desired Ceph version.